The sunrise of a lifetime is waiting at the summit of Maunga Hikurangi (Mount Hikurangi) . Watch the new day dawn before anyone else in New Zealand.

-The highest peak in the rugged Raukumara Range, and the highest non-volcanic mountain in the North Island, Mount Hikurangi (1,754 metres) is recognised as the first point on the New Zealand mainland to greet the morning sun.
+The highest peak in the rugged Raukumara Range, and the highest non-volcanic mountain in the North Island, Maunga Hikurangi (1,754 metres) is recognised as the first point on the New Zealand mainland to greet the morning sun.

-The mountain is sacred to the local Ngāti Porou people.
-Māori legend suggests that when the demigod Māui fished up the North Island of New Zealand, Mount Hikurangi was the first point to emerge from the sea.
+Māori legend from this region suggests that when the demigod Māui fished up the North Island of New Zealand, Mount Hikurangi was the first point to emerge from the sea.

 The centrepiece represents Māui himself, while the other eight carvings are positioned to mark the points of the traditional compass.
 Created to celebrate the new millennium, the whakairo stand as a tribute to the cultural heritage of Ngāti Porou, and as a legacy for future generations.

-There are two ways to venture up Mount Hikurangi – on a 4x4 tour or on foot.
-The start of Te Ara ki Hikurangi track is located on Pakihiroa Station, which is at the end of the Tapuaeroa Valley Road, 20 kilometres inland from Ruatoria.
+The Te Ara ki Hikurangi track is located on Pakihiroa Station, which is at the end of the Tapuaeroa Valley Road, 20 kilometres inland from Ruatoria.
 There is a carpark just below the station manager's house.

 For many hikers, watching the sunrise is the main object of climbing Mount Hikurangi.
 To achieve this, you could to hike to the accommodation hut in the afternoon, stay the night, and then rise two hours before daybreak to complete the journey to the summit.
 The hut is located 3-4 hours’ climb up the mountain from the car park (10.5km).